evgenyneu/tarpan/README.md

 ## Tree plot: `save_tree_plot`

-This function shows exactly the same information as `save_summary`, but in the form a plot.
+This function shows exactly the same information as `save_summary`, but in the form of a plot.
 The markers are the modes of the distributions, and the two error bars indicate 68% and 95% HPDIs (highest posterior density intervals).

 ```Python